yeyi58095/cme_project/README.md

 `putglass.py`: after done the whole process, it will instruct arm to place the glass at the designated place

 `wherePlaceTheGlass.py`: At the beginning, user may not know where to place the glass.
 This file will go to the initial glass-placing place to show user where do he/she places the glass.

+The Below is to control the spin coater
+`spinui.py`: this is to press the bottom from computer for controlling spin coater, to set the vac or spin time and mode.

+`spinopen.py`: this code is to operate the spin coater, purely rotating the rotator.
+It is unable to set how long it will rotate, but need to set those parameters in advance by `spinui.py` or other ways.